 The Company classifies its operations into the following reportable operating segments: (1) home health and hospice services, which includes the Company's home health, hospice and home care businesses; and (2) senior living services, which includes the operation of assisted living, independent living and memory care communities.
 The reporting segments are business units that offer different services and are managed separately to provide greater visibility into those operations.
-Our Chief Executive Officer and President, who is our Chief Operating Decision Maker ("CODM"), reviews financial information at the operating segment level.
-We also report an "all other" category that includes general and administrative expense from our Service Center.
+The Company's Chief Executive Officer, who is the Company's Chief Operating Decision Maker ("CODM"), reviews financial information at the operating segment level.
+The Company also report an "all other" category that includes general and administrative expense from its Service Center.

-As of December 31, 2022, the Company provided services through 95 affiliated home health, hospice and home care agencies, and 49 affiliated senior living operations.
+As of December 31, 2023, the Company provided services through 111 affiliated home health, hospice and home care agencies, and 51 affiliated senior living operations.
 The Company evaluates performance and allocates capital resources to each segment based on an operating model that is designed to maximize the quality of care provided and profitability.
 The Company's Service Center provides various services to all lines of business.
 The Company does not review assets by segment and therefore assets by segment are not disclosed below.

 The CODM uses Segment Adjusted EBITDAR from Operations as the primary measure of profit and loss for the Company's reportable segments and to compare the performance of its operations with those of its competitors.
-Segment Adjusted EBITDAR from Operations is net income attributable to the Company's reportable segments excluding interest expense, provision for income taxes, depreciation and amortization expense, rent, and, in order to view the operations performance on a comparable basis from period to period, certain adjustments including: (1) costs at start-up operations, (2) share-based compensation, (3) acquisition related costs and credit allowances, (4) redundant and nonrecurring costs associated with the Transition Services Agreement, (5) loss related to senior living operations transferred to Ensign, (6) unusual or non-recurring charges, and (7) net income (loss) attributable to noncontrolling interest.
+Segment Adjusted EBITDAR from Operations is net income attributable to the Company's reportable segments excluding interest expense, provision for income taxes, depreciation and amortization expense, rent, and, in order to view the operations performance on a comparable basis from period to period, certain adjustments including: (1) costs at start-up operations, (2) share-based compensation expense, (3) acquisition related costs and credit allowances, (4) transition services costs, (5) costs associated with transitioning operations, (6) unusual, non-recurring or redundant charges, and (7) net income (loss) attributable to noncontrolling interest.
 General and administrative expenses are not allocated to the reportable segments, and are included as "All Other", accordingly the segment earnings measure reported is before allocation of corporate general and administrative expenses.
 The Company's segment measures may be different from the calculation methods used by other companies and, therefore, comparability may be limited.

-The following table presents certain financial information regarding our reportable segments, general and administrative expenses are not allocated to the reportable segments and are included in "All Other".
+The following table presents certain financial information regarding the Company's reportable segments, general and administrative expenses are not allocated to the reportable segments and are included in "All Other".

-Home He Hospice Senior Living Services All Other Total
+Home Health and Hospice Services Senior Living Services All Other Total

+Year Ended December 31, 2023

+Revenue \$ 394,464 \$ 150,427 \$ \$ 544,891

+Segment Adjusted EBITDAR from Operations \$ 65,606 \$ 45,294 \$ (31,704) \$ 79,196

 Year Ended December 31, 2022

 Revenue \$ 342,249 \$ 130,992 \$ \$ 473,241

 Segment Adjusted EBITDAR from Operations \$ 61,827 \$ 37,563 \$ (31,435) \$ 67,955

 Year Ended December 31, 2021

 Revenue \$ 309,570 \$ 130,124 \$ \$ 439,694

 Segment Adjusted EBITDAR from Operations \$ 55,565 \$ 37,517 \$ (26,208) \$ 66,874

-Year Ended December 31, 2020

-Revenue \$ 253,659 \$ 137,294 \$ \$ 390,953

-Segment Adjusted EBITDAR from Operations \$ 49,501 \$ 48,309 \$ (22,762) \$ 75,048